 You might also like to help those in need in our community and as a result we have resurrected ‘The Barnabas Fund.’
 This is a fund through which anyone might give a donation for the benefit and encouragement of those in need in our community.

-The usual ways in which we give financially may not currently be possible but there are alternatives that you might like to explore if you are able:-
+The usual ways in which we have given financially in the past are also changing but there are alternatives that you might like to explore if you are able:-

 Giving by a regular Standing Order is by far the best way to support our churches if this is possible for you.
 It means the church knows what its regular gifts are, and they can plan their work accordingly and be more confident about covering the costs that enable the church to function (ministry, utilities, maintenance and other projects).
 You can also give individual donations to our churches or The Barnabas Fund direct from your bank account, or by using a debit / credit card via our online donations pages.

 Giving by cash or cheque is always appreciated.
-However, it may be some time before our regular services are resumed.
-As such, if you are able to change the way you give to your church to either Standing Order or Online Payments, this would have a very positive impact and reduce the stress and potentially difficult decisions that may ensue for your PCC.
+However, if you are able to change the way you give to your church to either Standing Order or Online Payments, this would have a very positive impact and reduce the stress and potentially difficult decisions that may ensue for your PCC.